Expensify/App/contributingGuides/REACT_COMPILER.md

 // which is great because it reduces the amount of the duplicated code
 ```

-Another case is:
-`This value may be mutated later, which could cause the value to change unexpectedly`
+#### This value may be mutated later, which could cause the value to change unexpectedly

-This usually happens when a value return from `useMemo` is later passed to some other function, and react-compiler doesn't know if the value will stay stable or be mutated.
+This usually happens when a value return from `useMemo` is later passed to some other function, and `react-compiler` doesn't know if the value will stay stable or be mutated.

 ```ts
 // ❌ such code triggers the error